zhenweishi/Py-rex/README.md

 # pyradiomics-extension Version 1.0
-# Author: Zhenwei Shi, Maastro

-# pyradiomics-extension is developed based on the latest pyradiomics v1.2.
+## pyradiomics-extension is developed based on the latest pyradiomics v1.2.

-# advantages:
+## advantages:
 	1. pyradiomics-extension is allowed users input original DICOM files and RTstruture;
 	2. computation of radiomics features on specific ROI in RTstruture;
 	3. semi-automatic ROI name matching